adafruit/TIMESQUARE-DIY-Watch-Kit/README.md

 This is a DIY kit, and requires some basic soldering/assembly to put together.
 It is a beginner kit, so this is a fine project to use in learning how to solder.
 Tools are not included, you'll need a soldering iron, solder and diagonal cutters as a minimum.
 [Check the tutorial page for details on what tools and steps are required to assemble.](http://learn.adafruit.com/timesquare-watch-kit).
 Take about 1-2 hours to put together.
 Build it in the afternoon and you'll be done in time to hit the clubs in the evening.

 [For more information and downloads check out the page in the Adafruit Learning System.](http://learn.adafruit.com/timesquare-watch-kit)

+## License
+Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from Adafruit!

+Designed by Adafruit Industries.
+Creative Commons Attribution, Share-Alike license, check license.txt for more information All text above must be included in any redistribution